Join the Food

 Since graduating from the Bootcamp in March 2025, Toasty Polvo landed in four retailers, sold out at multiple pop-ups, and was even recognized by Bon Appétit as a Standout Snack at Summer Fancy Food Show.
 Hudson Kitchen helped me trust my instincts, tighten my foundation, and actually feel like a founder.”

-From February 4th to April 7th, you’ll work with experts to turn your recipe or product concept into a polished, market-ready product.
-Applications close January 9th.
+From September 9 through November 10, you'll work with experts to transform your recipe or early product into a market-ready food product.

 Founder Foundation